susanto68/kindle/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide for PHP PDF Book Application
+# Railway Deployment Guide for PHP PDF Book Application (No Composer)

-This guide explains how to deploy your PHP PDF book flip-page application on Railway.
+This guide explains how to deploy your PHP PDF book flip-page application on Railway **without Composer**.

 ## Files Location

 Place these files in the **root directory** of your GitHub repository:

-- `Dockerfile` - Docker configuration for PHP 8.2 + Apache
+- `Dockerfile` - Docker configuration for PHP 8.2 + Apache (no Composer)
 - `railway.json` - Railway deployment configuration
 - `apache.conf` - Apache web server configuration
 - `.dockerignore` - Files to exclude from Docker build